sf-wdi-26/modules/w01/d04/m1-debugging/readme.md

 This section of the lesson is taken from [Chrome dev tools](https://developer.chrome.com/devtools/docs/javascript-debugging#execution-control)

-> ***Note to instructor:*** _Ensure that several breakpoints have been created in the JavaScript code before explaining the execution control part of the lesson._

 The execution control buttons are located at the top of the side panels and allow you to step through code.
 The buttons available are:

 - **Continue**: continues code execution until we encounter another breakpoint.